situmorangbastian/skyros/README.md

-├── init                        # Init Migration for Database ├── orderservice                # Service for handle order ├── productservice              # Service for handle product ├── reverseproxyservice         # Service for API Gateway ├── skyrosgrpc                  # Package for Grpc Library ├── userservice                 # Service for handle user ├── docker-compose.yml          # Docker compose file for all service
+├── init                        # Init Migration for Database ├── orderservice                # Service for handle order ├── productservice              # Service for handle product ├── gatewayservice         # Service for API Gateway ├── skyrosgrpc                  # Package for Grpc Library ├── userservice                 # Service for handle user ├── docker-compose.yml          # Docker compose file for all service